(Artist conception of 60-foot "Metro Liner" articulated bus at Orange Line station.)

 The only Metro Local service directly replaced by the Orange Line was a portion of Line 156, which had previously been the main connection between North Hollywood Station and the Van Nuys Central Business District.

-The Orange Line is in the process of being expanded northward from Warner Center to Chatsworth Metrolink Station; it could also be extended eastward from North Hollywood Station to Burbank Metrolink Station, although this considered unlikely as the city of Burbank is presently using that section of the right-of-way for a landscaped bike path, and because that section is almost entirely in the median of a residential stretch of Chandler Blvd. it is widely presumed that there would be opposition to using that right-of-way for any kind of transit service.
+The Orange Line was extended northward to Chatsworth Metrolink Station June 30, 2012; it could also be extended eastward from North Hollywood Station to Burbank Metrolink Station, although this considered unlikely as the city of Burbank is presently using that section of the right-of-way for a landscaped bike path, and because that section is almost entirely in the median of a residential stretch of Chandler Blvd. it is widely presumed that there would be opposition to using that right-of-way for any kind of transit service.

 The eastbound platform was moved south of the intersection and the westbound platform was moved closer to the intersection.
 The "transit plaza" was eliminated.